 - 16. Because a UTBC looks like a mutual funding arrangement where funds are pooled and used to pay common expenses, it is sometimes suggested that a UTBC acts as agent for its members. - 17.
-IS 21/01: "GST and agency" sets out the Commissioner's view on agency.
+IS 21/01: GST and agency sets out the Commissioner's view on agency.
 In summary, an agency relationship requires two features: - Authority: The agent must be authorised to act on behalf of the principal to create or affect the legal relations between the principal and a third party, for the relevant supply. - Consent: Both the agent and the principal must have consented to the authority that is conferred on the agent. - 18.
-The UTA 2010 imposes obligations on a UTBC that are inconsistent with the UTBC acting as the agent of its members: - A UTBC is a separate legal person with the powers of a natural person (ss 75 and 84 of the UTA 2010). - A UTBC is obliged by law to do various activities (listed in s 84 of the UTA 2010).
-These are obligations on the UTBC itself.
-Although a UTBC may need to engage a third party to do these activities (eg to engage a cleaning service for the common property), the UTBC is ultimately responsible for ensuring they are done.
+The UTA 2010 imposes obligations on a UTBC that are inconsistent with the UTBC acting as the agent of its members: - A UTBC is a separate legal person with the powers of a natural person (s 77 of the UTA 2010).
+However, it is only able to act for the purposes of performing its duties or exercising its powers (s 78 of the UTA 2010). - A UTBC's duties and powers are set out in the UTA 2010 and listed in s 84.
+These duties are obligations on the UTBC itself.
+Although a UTBC may need to engage a third party to comply with these obligations (eg to engage a cleaning service for the common property), the UTBC is ultimately responsible for ensuring they are done.

-9 Tax Information Bulletin Vol 33, No 2 (March 2021): 21.
+&lt;sup>9 Tax Information Bulletin Vol 33, No 2 (March 2021): 21.